Logo

 • Venue: Wits (Braamfontein Campus)

-Wits University has been approached by the Gauteng Department of Infrastructure Development to carry out a preliminary evaluation of the JHB CBD Infrastructure and to propose possible ways to mitigate and overcome future threats of another “Bree Street” explosion.
-The University is inviting scholars to assist in this investigation and to present their findings at a special “hearing” on Friday, 19 July 2024 at 12h00.
+Wits University has been approached by the Gauteng Department of Water and Sanitation to carry out a preliminary evaluation of the JHB Water Crisis and to propose possible ways to prevent future water crisis of another “Day Zero” and to secure our water future.
+The University is inviting scholars to assist in this investigation and to present their findings at a special “hearing” on Friday, 25 July 2025 from 12h00.

 Learners will partner with Wits University academics in investigating ways of assessing failing infrastructure and potential damage caused, the possible impact on local communities, processing data collected and in proposing how to deal with such a crisis from various disciplines in all faculties.